geodaftw/Powershell/README.md

 # Powershell
 Helpful powershell scripts

+## loginQuery
-loginQuery: A script that utilizes "reg query" to remotely check if/who is logged into a remote computer
+A script that utilizes "reg query" to remotely check if/who is logged into a remote computer